Negative Emission Technology: STEP

 By Omar Lux (4/29/2019)

 What is becoming increasingly obvious is the fact that negative emission technologies (NETs) must complement emission reductions and natural carbon sink enhancement, if the planet is to become restored.
 I want to bring your attention to one particular scientifically peer-reviewed Negative Emission Technology (NET) called Solar Thermal Electrochemical Process (STEP).
 It is a highly efficient and scalable technology designed to remove carbon dioxide (CO2) directly out of the air.
-It stands out as perhaps being the most viable NET option for the following reasons (elaborated in greater detail below):
+It stands out as perhaps being the most viable NET option for the following reason:

-1) Scaling it up will not result in a loss of efficiency; a fully scaled operation is capable of not only reducing today’s CO2 concentration to preindustrial within a decade but also doing so even if human activities continue releasing CO2 at large scale during that 10-year period.
+1) Scaling it up will not result in a loss of efficiency; STEP’s creator, Dr. Stuart Licht, calculates that a fully scaled operation is capable of reducing today’s CO2 concentration to preindustrial within a decade.

 Powered by renewable energy, the STEP concept takes place in an electrochemical reactor, where a vat is filled with lithium carbonate (LI2CO3), along with two electrodes submerged in it.
 Electricity is passed through the electrodes, which results in one electrode splitting the Li2CO3 into carbon (C) and lithium oxide (Li2O) and the other releasing oxygen (O2).
 CO2 in the surrounding air is attracted to the Li2O and combines to form Li2CO3 again, resulting in a constant supply of Li2CO3 and therefore a continuous process.
 STEP never requires CO2 pre-concentration in order to operate efficiently.